-When you view your situation through your loved one’s eyes, it’s easier to understand how they are feeling and what they are going through.
+When we view our situation through our loved one’s eyes, it’s easier to understand how they are feeling and what they are going through.

 Good communication is incredibly important in a relationship.
-You need to feel able to express your thoughts and feelings, explain your behaviours, and advise on how you’d like your needs to be met.
+We need to feel able to express our thoughts and feelings, explain our behaviours, and advise on how we’d like our needs to be met.

 Encourage each other to talk – and LISTEN objectively.

-If your partner struggles with depression, be patient.
-Remember mental illness isn’t logical, and your loved one may be just as confused by it as you are.
+If our partner struggles with depression, be patient.
+Remember mental illness isn’t logical, and our loved one may be just as confused by it as we are.

 “I need constant reassurance that he still likes me and wants me around”

-If you struggle with depression, try and find ways to communicate how you are feeling and what you need in a way your partner will understand:
+If we struggle with depression, we need to try and find ways to communicate how we are feeling and what we need in a way our partner will understand:

 “They need to understand that sometimes you will be sad about nothing or that every little thing you do wrong feels like the end of the world or that you can become annoyed extremely easily.
 My BF is still learning how to deal with all this but by explaining to him exactly how I feel and how my brain works helps”.

-You can also offer your partner some practical advice about how they can help you:
+We can also offer our partner some practical advice about how they can help us:

 “They might get frustrated because they aren’t able to help, so it’s important you give them some key steps about how, say – you’d like an anxiety attack to be treated”

-If speaking up is difficult for you, there is lots of information online (such as our resources page) that you can point them to.
+If speaking up is difficult, there is lots of information online (such as our resources page) that we can point them to.

-Finally, if someone is caring for you it’s good to tell them that you’re grateful for their support.
+Finally, if someone is caring for us it’s good to tell them that we’re grateful for their support.
 A kind word during a tough time can make all the difference.

 SUPPORT EACH OTHER

-There are many different ways you can support a loved one with depression.
+There are many different ways we can support a loved one with depression.
 Here are some suggestions from the Blurt Community:

 “help and support the person with kind gestures… it may not look like they appreciate it, but you can be certain that they do”